Case Study · Oracle ULA Certification & Licensing Assessment

 ULA Certification and Oracle Negotiation

-With accurate deployment data and a defensible licensing position, we prepared NOV’s ULA certification documentation.
-This included: a complete inventory of all Oracle deployments covered by the ULA, the number of perpetual licences NOV was entitled to certify (based on actual usage, not Oracle’s inflated figures), evidence that the certification met all contractual requirements specified in the ULA, and optimisation actions taken during the final months of the ULA to ensure NOV’s certified licence count accurately reflected its ongoing needs.
+With accurate deployment data and a defensible licensing position, we prepared NOV's ULA certification documentation.
+This included: a complete inventory of all Oracle deployments covered by the ULA, the number of perpetual licences NOV was entitled to certify (based on actual usage, not Oracle's inflated figures), evidence that the certification met all contractual requirements specified in the ULA, and optimisation actions taken during the final months of the ULA.
 We then represented NOV in all communications with Oracle.
 When Oracle challenged specific elements of the certification, we responded with contract references and technical evidence.
-Oracle’s audit threat — which had been the primary pressure mechanism — lost its power once we demonstrated that NOV’s licensing position was fully documented and defensible.
+Oracle's audit threat lost its power once we demonstrated that NOV's licensing position was fully documented and defensible.

-The Outcome — $22M Saved, Full Compliance Achieved
+04 The Outcome: $22M Saved, Full Compliance Achieved

 NOV Inc. successfully exited its Oracle ULA without renewing and without paying Oracle any additional fees.
 The outcome was transformative for NOV's Oracle licensing position and its broader IT strategy.